Kkoro1/Creative-Refactored-Cardioid/README.md

   https://kkoro1.github.io/Creative-Refactored-Cardioid/

-add cardioid-visualization.js to the end of the link
+add cardioid-visualization.js to the end of the link to see the code